PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-08 11:57:16
+Last updated: 2024-04-08 11:57:49
-Random Quote: Past a certain point, all the dates grow hazy and confused, and the clarity of history becomes the fog of legend.  -  Hoster Blackwood
+Random Quote: The men of always aren't interested in the children of never. - Pablo Escobar